VoeSo/Twix/docs/latency formula 1.md

 Simulates latency from USB interrupt to Monitor refresh.
 Excludes the latency from Windows processing the mouse data(varies between systems), excludes monitor latency(pixel response time etc.) and mouse latency(click to interrupt).

+Works for dx11(and bellow, probably) but not for dx12.

+Doesn't work with most frame limiters.

+Doesn't work in severly GPU capped scenarios.

 Formula: